Default

 Risks and Protections in Saudi Arabia

 In Saudi Arabia, people face big risks regarding forced marriages.
-The laws on marriage don't protect those in forced marriages well.
+The laws on marriage, including the requirements for marriage in saudi arabia, don't protect those in forced marriages well.
 Those suffering from domestic violence find it hard to speak up or get away because of the male guardianship system.

 The male guardianship system requires women and kids to get a man's permission to leave the country.
 This makes escaping forced marriages tough.
 Hence, their freedom is greatly limited.
 The legal help available is often not enough for those in such tough situations.